|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 - Water fountains are to be used as refill stations ONLY

-- It is recommended that schools could designate a coach to be responsible for responding to COVID-19 concerns and supervising adherence to established COVID-19 protocols
+- Schools must designate a coach/site supervisor to be responsible for responding to COVID-19 concerns and supervising adherence to established COVID-19 protocols

 - All coaches, staff, officials, and families should know who this person is and how to contact them.